hkyagnes/Getting_and_cleaning_data_project/CodeBook.md

 ##Description of the variables in the tidy_data.txt file

-Dimensions of the dataset: 180 observations of 88 variables
+####Dimensions of the dataset: 180 observations of 88 variables

-Variables present in the dataset(int~ integer, chr~ Character)
+####Variables present in the dataset(int~ integer, chr~ Character)

-1	subject	[int] value:	1 to 30
+1	subject	[int] value:	1 to 30 (inclucing both in test and train group)

 2	activities	[chr]	laying, standing, sitting, walking, walking_upstairs, walking_downstairs

-From column 3 to 88, are numeric
+From column 3 to 88, are normalize measurement value from the smart phone. data type: numeric.
+For more details information about the measurements, please refer to the ‘README.txt’ and ‘feature_info.txt’ provided in the original zip file.

 3	timebodyaccmeanx